CyberInt/redux-map-state/README.md

 # redux-map-state
-Helper function to apply your existent reducers on any format of state
+Higher-order Redux reducer which helps apply your existent reducers on any format of state

 ## Usage